GNOME/gnome-shell/README.md

 Bugs should be reported to the GNOME [bug tracking system][bug-tracker].

+## Contributing

+To contribute, open merge requests at https://gitlab.gnome.org/GNOME/gnome-shell.

+Commit messages should follow the [GNOME commit message guidelines](https://wiki.gnome.org/Git/CommitMessages).
+We require an URL to either an issue or a merge request in each commit.

 ## License
 GNOME Shell is distributed under the terms of the GNU General Public License, version 2 or later.
 See the [COPYING][license] file for details.